These settings are the sixth step in getting NEO Planner up and running.

 Within this observation window, western objects are included in the planning during the evening hours.

-Twilight end after sunset:
+Twilight end after sunset

 Light conditions on/off:

 Display of the light conditions via a list box.
-At higher latitudes in the hemispheres,
+At higher latitudes in the hemispheres, reduced data is shown around the time of the summer solstice and missing astronomical time.

 The twilight end and start times in the period between sunset and around nautical twilight should be adjusted to the seasons.